ItsEasyActually/SonicAdventureStageTools/README.md

 # Sonic Adventure Stage Tools for Blender!

-Tooling for Blender to allow import and export CAM files for Sonic Adventure DX and Sonic Adventure 2.
-SET support is planned.
+Blender Toolkit for modifying stage object and camera layouts for Sonic Adventure and Sonic Adventure 2.

-This addon is for Blender 5.0+
+This addon is for Blender 5.2+